esingurcan/inspiration/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of inspiration is to provide a tool to easily normalize the data
+The goal of inspiration package is to provide a tool to easily normalize the data to work with infant eye tracker data

 ## Installation